-But there are a few approaches you can do to make your furnace less noisy this winter.
+But there are a couple of approaches you can do to make your furnace run more quietly this winter.

 1. Request Annual Furnace Maintenance

 And most essential, professional cleaning and lubrication of your furnace’s moving components can help make it more efficient.
-A correctly maintained furnace could save up to 30% on your utility bills, according to the U.S. Department of Energy.
+A properly maintained furnace could save up to 30% on your utility bills, according to the U.S. Department of Energy.

-2. Routinely Put in a New Furnace’s Air Filter
+2. Routinely Replace Your Furnace’s Air Filter

 Our advice for installing a new furnace filter:

-• Flat filter: Once a month
+• Flat filter: Every month

 • Pleated filter: Every three months